radiasoft/container-beamsim/README.md

   Particle Accelerator Library) is an open source C++ framework for general particle accelerator simulations including 3D space charge, short range wake fields and particle matter interaction.
+* [Pydicom]() is a pure Python package for working with DICOM files such as medical images, reports, and radiotherapy objects.
 * [PyMesh](https://github.com/PyMesh/PyMesh) is a rapid prototyping
   platform focused on geometry processing.
 PyMesh is written with both C++ and Python, where computational intensive functionalities are